NamTheDev/Discord-LLM-Project-1/README.md

-# README
+# Discord+LLM Project 1
-This is the README file for the project.
+This is the README file for the Discord+LLM Project 1.